Pomeranian Dog Breed Information

 Pomeranian Feet

-Long thin feet with spreading toes or down on the pasterns are undesirable.
+Long, thin feet with spreading toes or those that are down on the pasterns are undesirable.

-When trimmed the feet should look like an extension of the legs with only small definition.
+When trimmed, the feet should appear as an extension of the legs, with only a slight definition.

 Body

-The ideal silhouette of a Pomeranian depicts a stylish, compact, well-balanced, sturdy, dainty small dog.
+The ideal silhouette of a Pomeranian is that of a stylish, compact, well-balanced, sturdy, yet dainty, small dog.

 His back has to be short.
-His barrel is well-rounded and his well-sprung ribs provides enough space for his lungs and heart.
-The Pomeranian is short coupled and his well-ribbed body goes to a short loin.
+His barrel is well-rounded, and his well-sprung ribs provide enough space for his lungs and heart.
+The Pomeranian is short-coupled, and its well-ribbed body tapers to a short loin.

 A Pomeranian possesses a deep brisket and well-developed chest.
-His body has lots of substance and is very well defined.
+His body is well-defined and substantial.

 Pomeranian Tail